CUHKSZCHEN/FSML/README.md

 # FSML
-A machine learning project written in F#!
+A machine learning project written in F#

 ### Version
 0.1.1